PiErr0r/aoc/README.md

 * in the folder it will create 3 files (where {day} represents the day fetched):
     1. `{day}.py`
         - here is initial code with useful imports and separated functions for both parts of the challenge
-        - it is also already setup to split the input by lines or something else (depending on the input itself)
+        - it is also already setup to split the input by lines or something else (depending on the input itself - you have to pick one!)
     2. `{day}_day`
         * here is the text (task) of the day fetched
     3. `{day}_input`